-Trooper Sean O'Connell, Jr., died on May 31, 2013, at the age of 38.
-He was killed when his motorcycle was struck by a box truck in Skagit County.
+Trooper Sean M. O’Connell, Jr., died on May 31, 2013, at the age of 38.
+The Skagit River Bridge had collapsed just a week prior, creating an increase of traffic on arterial roads being utilized as detours.
+Trooper O’Connell was riding his motorcycle, checking the length of the back up in Conway in the area of Fir Island Road and Greenfield Street when he was struck and killed by a box truck.
 At the time of his death, Trooper O'Connell had served almost 15 years with the Washington State Patrol.

-Trooper O'Connell's wife, Alissa, lives in Snohomish with their two children, Kian (age 14) and Miley (age 12).
+Trooper O'Connell's wife, Alissa, lives in Snohomish with their two children, Kian (age 15) and Miley (age 13).
 His father, Sean O'Connell, Sr., and step-mom, Rita, split their time between their homes in New York and Florida.
 Sean's mother, Diane Tufaro and her spouse, Carole, live in Florida.
 Sean's brother Francis and his family live in Arlington, Virginia.
-Sean has two younger sisters – Julia, who attends Stony Brook University in New York and Lauren, who attends Siena College in Loudonville, New York.
+Sean has two younger sisters.
+Julia, graduated from Stony Brook University in New York and will be attending Ross University, School of Veterinary Medicine.
+Lauren graduated Siena College in Loudonville, New York.
 Their mother, Loretta O'Hara, who was also Sean's mom as he was growing up, lives in Pawling, New York.
-Sean's grandmother, Virginia Kollman, lives in Massapequa, New York and will turn 94 in September.
+Sean's grandmother, Virginia Kollman, lives in Massapequa, New York and will turn 95 in September.

 On December 6, 2013, the new Skagit River Bridge was named in honor of fallen Trooper Sean M. O'Connell, Jr.